OxNinja/blog/content/posts/bggp3/index.md

 With only 4 bytes there was only a few bytes of improvement possible, so I decided to dig into the bug.
 Too bad that this caused only a SEGFAULT.

-After some time of code analysis, patching, guessing and compiling, I managed to patch the bug in an ugly way, but made a pull request anyways, which was not merged, but instead the developpers made an other patch in order to fix this.
+After some time of code analysis, coding, guessing and compiling, I managed to patch the bug in an ugly way, but made a pull request anyways, which was not merged, but instead the developpers made an other patch in order to fix this.
 So I guess this counts?

 [Link of the final patch](https://github.com/espruino/Espruino/commit/4cce3caa21c8ae5b8f7f4441379b65d777aa3164).